ninioArtillero/ninioartillero.github.io/_posts/2024-06-08-tidal-init.md

 ---
 title: "Introduction to live coding with Tidal Cycles"
 layout: post
-author:
-  name: Xavier Góngora
+author: Xavier Góngora
-  email: xaviergongora.contacto@gmail.com
+categories: report
 ---
 Last year I got a Tidal Cycles micro-grant in October to organize a live coding introductory workshop in Tepoztlán.
 My first son was born the month after and it all has been quite=z a ride since!